xueyingzhao8/xueyingzhao8.github.io/_pages/about.md

 [**"Tailoring Data for Profit"**](../files/tailoring_data_xueying_jmp.pdf)

 *I develop a theoretical framework to analyze the optimal sale of information products in the digital economy.
 A data buyer initially has access to a private information structure that provides partial information about a payoff-relevant state.
-The buyer's initial information determines their willingness to pay for additional data.
-A monopolistic data seller, capable of generating information structures that may correlate with the buyer's initial information, seeks to maximize revenue.
-The key findings demonstrate that the seller can extract the first-best surplus and achieve social efficiency by offering customized supplemental information products tailored to different buyer types.
-In particular, the seller can implement first-degree price discrimination by strategically leveraging data correlations.
+The buyer's initial information determines their willingness to pay for additional data, creating information asymmetry that poses challenges for a monopolist data seller aiming to maximize revenue.
+My main findings show that the seller can extract the first-best surplus and achieve social efficiency by offering customized supplemental information products tailored to different buyer types.
+Specifically, the seller can implement first-degree price discrimination by strategically leveraging data correlations.
 Compared to Bergemann, Bonatti, and Smolin (2018), the novelty of my work lies in two key aspects: (i) the type space consists of various information structures, and (ii) correlations are allowed between the data buyer's initial information structure and the additional information offered by the seller.*

 ## Working Papers